netarchivesuite/webdanica/warfile_building.md

 # Building the war-file

-Note: Java 7+ is required to build this software.
+Note: Java 8+ is required to build and run this software.

 ## Fetch the source from github using git